 Imagined futures of consumption

-- Analyse everyday expectations, understandings and imaginings of the future of consumption through a commissioned Mass Observation Archive Directive.
+- Analyse lay expectations, understandings and imaginings of the future of consumption through a commissioned Mass Observation Archive Directive.

-- Contribute theoretically and empirically to the development of the sociology of consumption and the sociology of the future, staging a novel dialogue between these fields.
+- Stage a novel dialogue, theoretically and empirically, between the sociology of consumption and the sociology of the future

-- Co-produce with futures practitioners and social scientists (specialists in consumption and social change) a programme of knowledge exchange workshops.
+- Co-produce with futures practitioners a programme of knowledge exchange workshops.

 - Curate public engagement events built around a commissioned artwork